-Section 4-94.
-MINIMUM REQUIREMENTS FOR EROSION AND SEDIMENT CONTROL USING BEST MANAGEMENT PRACTICES
+SECTION IV MINIMUM REQUIREMENTS FOR EROSION AND SEDIMENTATION CONTROL USING BEST MANAGEMENT PRACTICES

-A. General Provisions
+A. GENERAL PROVISIONS

-Excessive soil erosion and resulting sedimentation can take place during land-disturbing activities.
-Therefore, plans for those land-disturbing activities which are not exempted by this ordinance shall contain provisions for application of soil erosion and sedimentation control measures and practices.
-The provisions shall beincorporated into the erosion and sedimentation control plans.
-Soil erosion and sedimentation control measures and practices.
-The application of measures and practices shall conform to the minimum requirements of Section 4-94 B & C of this ordinance.
-The application of measures and practices shall apply to all features of the site, including street and utility installation, drainage facilities and other temporary and permanent improvements.
-Measures shall be installed to prevent or control erosion and ædimentation pollution during all stages of any land-disturbing activity in accordance with requirements of this ordinance and the NPDES General Permit.
+Excessive soil erosion and resulting sedimentation can take place during land-disturbing activities if requirements of the ordinance and the NPDES General Permit are not met.
+Therefore, plans for those land-disturbing activities which are not exempted by this ordinance shall contain provisions for application of soil erosion, sedimentation and pollution control measures and practices.
+The provisions shall be incorporated into the erosion, sedimentation and pollution control plans.
+Soil erosion, sedimentation and pollution control measures and practices shall conform to the minimum requirements of Section IV B. & C. of this ordinance.
+The application of measures and practices shall apply to all features of the site, including street and utility installations, drainage facilities and other temporary and permanent improvements.
+Measures shall be installed to prevent or control erosion, sedimentation and pollution during all stages of any land-disturbing activity in accordance with requirements of this ordinance and the NPDES General Permit.